asntech/intervene/docs/examples.rst

 Example gallery
 ===============

-Here we listed some examples to demonstrate how Intervene can be used to generated different types of set intersection plots.
+Here we provide some examples of how Intervene can be used to generate different types of set intersection plots.

 Venn module examples
 ====================